osalvador/dbax-lite/doc/Responses.md

 ### JSON Responses

-Por defecto dbax no incluye modulos para la creacion de json, pero usted puede usar el método que quiera para hacerlo y posteriormente personalizar la respuesta:

-By default dbax does not include automatic generation of json responses , but you can use the module you want to do it and then customize the response:
+By default **dbax** does not include automatic generation of JSON responses, but you can use the module ([pljson](https://github.com/pljson/pljson) or [JSON support in Oracle 12c](https://oracle-base.com/articles/12c/json-support-in-oracle-database-12cr1)) you want to do it and then customize the response:

 ```sql
 if route_.get ('user') then